rafaumeu/ignite-shop/README.md

 ## 🛍️ Overview

-Ignite Shop is a modern e-commerce platform being developed as part of the Rocketseat Ignite Program.
-This application is built with **Next.js** and **React**, aiming to deliver a seamless shopping experience and provide an in-depth learning journey into modern web development practices.
+Ignite Shop is a modern e-commerce platform developed as part of the Rocketseat Ignite Program.
+This application is built with **Next.js** and **React**, delivering a seamless shopping experience while implementing modern web development practices and server-side rendering capabilities.

 ---